geoschem/geos-chem-shared-docs/doc/geoschem-config.rst

       Note that FAST-JX is off by default and Cloud-J is used instead.
 You can use legacy FAST-JX instead of Cloud-J by configuring with  :literal:`-DFASTJX=y` during build.

-   .. option:: cloudj_input_dir

-      Specifies the path to the Cloud-J configuration files containing information about species cross sections and quantum yields.

 .. option:: overhead_O3